 Susanna Kwan on the lauded debut of AWAKE IN THE FLOATING CITY.

-On Thursday October 23rd, 5:30-7:00pm, I’ll be speaking with Susanna Kwan, whom some of my writers first met as a fellow student in my friend Michael David Lukas’s year-long workshop.
+On Thursday October 23rd, I spoke with Susanna Kwan, whom some of my writers first met as a fellow student in my friend Michael David Lukas’s year-long workshop.
 The novel she was working on then, AWAKE IN THE FLOATING CITY, was published by Pantheon (PRH) this May to great accolades, including being long-listed for the Center for Fiction 2025 First Novel Prize, named a Best Book of the Spring by ELLE, a Best New Release of May by Alta, and a Most Anticipated Book of the Year by People, the San Francisco Chronicle, Electric Literature, Axios San Francisco, 7x7, and HeatMap.

 For those of you who would like to build closer writing communities of your own, here’s an offer from Poets & Writers.